 There are close links between language development and areas of social disadvantage.
-Many children growing up in these areas have delayed language; their language is like that of a younger child, however with the right support they can develop and catch up.
-Deprivation does not predict delayed language but is strongly associated and so is a risk factor for children’s language development
+Many children growing up in these areas have poor language skills; their spoken language is like that of a younger child, however with the right support some can develop and catch up.
+Social disadvantage does not predict language development but is strongly associated and so is a risk factor for poor language skills.

-Read of this factsheet from the Royal College of Speech and Language Therapy titled, “The links between speech, language and communication needs and social disadvantage” to find out more, or for a more in depth read, look at this report of the same name from the All Party Parliamentary Group on Speech and Language Difficulties.
+For a more in depth read, look at this report from the All Party Parliamentary Group on Speech and Language Difficulties.

 Children with poor language skills struggle across many areas.
 The impact of having poor spoken language affects educational outcomes, social relationships, employability and places young people at risk of poor mental health and offending.